ronakrm/ronakrm.github.io/_posts/2023-03-27-site-testing.md

 ---
 layout: post
 title: "Scratch/Progress on Site Building"
-excerpt: Scratch post for site imports, styling, etc. Old now.
+excerpt: Scratch post for site imports, styling, etc. Skippable unless you're interested in the site's construction.
 tags: misc
 date: 2023-03-25
 modified_date: 2024-03-24
 katex: True
 ---

+This is mostly a place where I tested out various features of the site, such as LaTeX, images, and other formatting.
+If you have any questions about the site, feel free to reach out to me via email or social media, or check out the [source code](https://github.com/ronakrm/ronakrm.github.io) on GitHub.

 ### Basic Posting/Text